24

 “Then so shall I,” Xania whispered.

 A gentle rumbling rose from its throat, not unlike the purring of a cat, and Xania knew it was pleased.
 Ryu raised its head from Xania’s lap and uncoiled itself.
 It rose up over her and stretched out great wings.
-Blue pulsating light surged along its body.
+White pulsating light surged along its body.
 The great wings fluttered as if a light wind stirred them.
 Tiny points of sparkling light swirled across the surface of the wings.

 “I am the beginning,” its voice boomed in the small room, but Xania was not afraid.